United States Armed Forces: Combat Air Force

-The Air Force's intercontinental ballistic missile forces are organized under Air Force Global Strike Command's Twentieth Air Force, serving as the land-component of the nuclear triad.
+The Air Force's intercontinental ballistic missile forces are organized under Air Force Global Strike Command's Twentieth Air Force, serving as the land component of the nuclear triad.
 The LGM-30G Minuteman III serves as the only ballistic missile operated by the Air Force, with 400 stationed in hardened silos.
 The LGM-30G will be replaced by the LGM-35A Sentinel intercontinental ballistic missile.

 The Air Force's special operations forces are organized under Air Force Special Operations Command, consisting of both special operations aviation and Air Force special tactics airmen on the ground.
 The AC-130J Ghostrider gunships have the primary mission of close air support and air interdiction, using cannons and precision guided munitions.
-The MC-130J Commando II, also a variant of the C-130 Hercules, fly exfiltration and resupply operations for special operations forces, along with conducting air to air refueling for helicopters.
+The MC-130J Commando II, also a variant of the C-130 Hercules, fly exfiltration and resupply operations for special operations forces, alongside conducting air-to-air refueling for helicopters.
 The CV-22 Osprey is a tiltrotor aircraft used for the infiltration and exfiltration of special operations forces.
 While not under Air Force Special Operations Command, rescue operations are supported by the HC-130J Combat King II and HH-60W Jolly Green II combat rescue aircraft.
-The MQ-9 Reaper also serves as remotely piloted intelligence and strike aircraft, serving under Air Force Special Operations Command and Air Combat Command.
+The MQ-9 Reaper also serves as a remotely piloted intelligence and strike aircraft, serving under Air Force Special Operations Command and Air Combat Command.

 Air Force Special Tactics are the ground special warfare force of the U.S. Air Force, integrating air-ground operations.
 Special Tactics conduct four core missions.
 Global access teams assess and open airfields, ranging from international airports to dirt strips, in permissive or hostile locations to facilitate the landing and operation of air forces.
 Precision strike teams are trained to direct aircraft and other forces to conduct kinetic and non-kinetic strikes, as well as humanitarian aid drops.
 Special Tactics teams also conduct personnel recovery missions, possessing significant medical and rescue experience.
 Finally, Special Operations Surgical Teams conduct surgery and medical operations in battlefield operations in support of special operations.

 The Air Force also operates a wide array of reconnaissance aircraft under Air Combat Command's Sixteenth Air Force, including the RQ-4 Global Hawk drone, U-2 Dragon Lady, and RC-135 Rivet Joint.
 Air Force operations are typically supported by command and control aircraft, such as the E-3 Sentry airborne warning and control system.
 The E-3 Sentry is in the process of being replaced by the E-7A Wedgetail.